Vessel Crew / Passengers

 If a passenger wants to leave the country without the boat they can do this in the same way as any other tourist of Thailand.

-If a crew member wants to leave the country without the boat they have to come to the immigration office first to pay a bond of THB 20.000 in cash after which they are permitted to leave the country without their vessel.
+If the captain wants to leave the country without the boat they have to come to the immigration office first to pay a bond of THB 20.000 in cash after which they are permitted to leave the country without their vessel.

 After returning to Thailand the bond (minus THB 200) will be returned in the form of a bank check.